shakersharon/Automation-Project/README.md

-# Automation Testing Project for AutomationExercise.com
+# Selenium-Python-Pytest Automation Testing Project for AutomationExercise.com

 This project automates the testing of [AutomationExercise.com](https://automationexercise.com) using Selenium WebDriver (Chrome only), Pytest, and Python.
 It covers: